CaesarXInsanium/guile-lox/README.md

   - parser
   - utils
 - rename stuff to more fit the idea of lexer
-- move testing infrastrure down to tests directory with its own Makefile
+- move testing infrastructure down to tests directory with its own Makefile

 # Build System and Testing